anakin004/Jango/README.md

 # Crimson Engine

-Crimson is an open-source game engine currently under development.
-It focuses on modular architecture, cross-platform compatibility, and real-time rendering to empower developers to create robust games and applications.
+Crimson is an open-source game engine currently under development including 2D and 3D environments

 ---

-## 🚀 Features
+## 🚀 Features (so far)

 - **Modular Architecture**: Built for easy integration and customization.
 - **Cross-Platform Support**: Designed to run on multiple platforms.
-- **Real-Time Rendering**: Leverages advanced techniques for high-performance graphics.
+- **Math Library**: Developed my own math library, Chroma, relevant snipets and inspiration accredited to the YouTube channel GetIntoGameDev.
 - **Compiler Support (Work in Progress)**:
   - GCC with CMake
   - MSVC with SIMD optimizations